17 Popular Foods & Drinks You Must Try When In Antigua

 Photo credit: MevZup/Shutterstock.com

-Vacation goers wanting to try something new will enjoy conch, and all the various ways that it can be prepared.
+Vacation goers wanting to try something new will enjoy the conch and all the various ways that it can be prepared.
 Conch is available at various roadside stops and local restaurants in Antigua.
 Try conch chowder, conch fritters, conch salad, and even conch curries while on the island.
-Of all the preparation methods, conch fritters are the most popular, and you can expect these to be deep fried to perfection.
-Conch fritters are a great snack, or a side dish.
+Of all the preparation methods, conch fritters are the most popular, and you can expect these to be deep-fried to perfection.
+Conch fritters are a great snack or a side dish.

 Goat water / Mannish water